TheRealCaptainAwesome/LEGACY_social_network/README.md

 ## Status

-Functionality is in place but there is need for styling and css-work on the following areas:
+MVP-functionality is in place but there is need for styling and css-work in some areas.

-* 768px+ viewports
-* 1024px+ viewports

 ## Prerequisites